Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### 3.1 Resistor R42

-Let's start the installation by opening  a leg of resistor R42 (U13G side).
-Then, solder one end of a bodged cable of at least 5 cm long, to the pad where the left leg was connected.
-You need to do this as a first step because the EB will later be on top of this connection point.
+To begin, we'll remove the solder from the right side of resistor R42 (the side closest to the edge of the circuit board).
+Then, solder one end of a bodged wire of at least 5 cm long, to the pad where the leg was connected.
+You need to do this as a first step because the RAM Expansion Board will later be on top of this connection point.

-*Please note this will only apply to LB revisions that actually have an R42 resistor and IC U13F populated.
-Early LB revisions from Macintosh 128K will not have these components.*
+*Please note this will only apply to LB revisions that actually have an R42 resistor and IC at 13-G. Early LB revisions from Macintosh 128K will not have these components.*

 ### 3.2 Resistor Arrays RP2 & RP3